drogatkin/TJWS2/1.x/doc/sbc/README.md

 > sudo chown orangepi /usr/local/share/java/webapps

 You can copy TJWS jar/zip files now.
-It can be done using `scp` command or downloading lib files using `wget` or `curl`.
+It can be done using `scp` command, or downloading lib files using `wget` or `curl`.
 I use `wget` because  I have always a machine running TJWS and it’s the easiest way.
 The following files required to run TJWS as an application server:

 | Name   | Comment |